peter88213/yw2nw/docs/usage.md

 `Sourcefile`

-The path of the source file for the conversion.
+The path of the .nwx or .yw7 file for the conversion.

 - If it's a yWriter project file with extension '.yw7', a new novelWriter project will be created in a directory named after the yWriter file.